Change your euros, dollars, pounds, kroners, roubles and more global currencies in Valencia.

 Ria is a leading money transfer company, globally, with 30 years’ experience and a huge network in around 150 countries.
 In 2003, the company opened a store in Valencia at Calle Convento Jerusalén 9, which is still the base of their operations in Valencia.
 The Ria store in Valencia currently allows customers to change more than 45 global currencies into euros.

-“We’re easy to get to, close to the North Railway Terminal [Estación del Norte] which has lots of transport links, and the famous Plaza de Toros,” says Veronica.
+“We’re easy to get to, close to the North Railway Terminal [Estación del Norte] which has lots of transport links, and the famous Plaza de Toros,” says the Store Manager.

 “Ria never charges customers any commission for currency exchange, and we aim to offer the best exchange rates in the city, every day.
 We also offer special rates for larger amounts and if customers have any currency left after their holiday, we will buy it back at almost the same rate,” she affirms.